richstokes/meshtastic_terminal/README.md

 - Ability to switch radio presets/modes and frequency slots on the fly
 - Node list - press ctrl+n to view the list of discovered nodes / view details
 - Raw monitor mode - press ctrl+r to toggle raw packet monitor mode
+- Click a message in the chat to reply
 - Theme support - press ctrl+p to open the theme selector

 ## Prerequisites